Itinerary

 Optional Activities

-- Excursion to Somme Battlefields including Newfoundland Memorial Park - full day at WWI Battle of the Somme site (150,000+ casualties), visit Australian National Memorial (Sir John Monash Centre), Franco-Australian Museum, Lochnagar Crater, Newfoundland Memorial Park with visible shell holes and trenches
+- Excursion to the Somme Battlefields including Newfoundland Memorial Park - Full day excursion visiting Australian National Memorial (Sir John Monash Centre), Franco-Australian Museum, Lochnagar Crater, and Newfoundland Memorial Park

 Honfleur